 Heating & Cooling

-12 Things to Check Before You Call an HVAC Tech
+HVAC Troubleshooting: 12 Things to Check Before Calling a Pro

-When your air conditioning, heating, or ventilation systems go on the fritz, it can seem like you’ll have to put the handyman tools away and call in the professionals.
+When your air conditioning, heating or ventilation systems go on the fritz, it can seem like you’ll have to put the handyman tools away and call in the professionals.
 But sometimes the problems with HVAC systems can be repaired on your own!
-Here are the 12 things to check before you call an HVAC tech.
+Here are 12 HVAC troubleshooting tips to consider before you call an HVAC tech.

 Air Conditioning Check: Air filter